 ‘How can blogging help me to build trust with prospects?’
 I hear you ask.

 Firstly, when you write high quality, “evergreen” content, you are writing to help your readers and to answer their most pressing questions.
 You are not just writing to fill the blank spaces on a page.

-And when you can help the reader (prospects) find the answers to their questions, you provide them with value; when you provide them with value, they’ll begin to trust you and what you have to share.
+And when you can help the reader (prospects) find the answers to their questions, you provide them with value; when you give them value, they’ll begin to trust you and what you have to share.